Stump Speech: Connect With Voters by Creating a Campaign Speech.

 WHAT SHOULD BE IN YOUR STUMP SPEECH?

-Here are the components a stump speech that should be covered in your own version.
+Here are the core campaign speech writing components that should be in your speech.
 They do NOT need to be in this order necessarily, but the speech should have a nature order that flows together.

 - INTRODUCTION: You need to have a hook to grab a person’s (peoples) attention right from the start (be careful with telling jokes unless you’re good at them) and then give the basics – your name and office you’re running for.